Imperal Docs

 status='active' status='draft' + reason

-Redis sync triggers you fix + resubmit
+prices propagate you fix + resubmit

-prices go LIVE
+and go LIVE

 Active = immutable.
 To change anything, Dev Portal → Pause → edit → Resubmit.
 This protects users from surprise price hikes.